dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

     axes[i].set_xticklabels(axes[i].get_xticklabels(), fontweight='bold')
 ```

-Histograms of Continuous Features and their Box-Cox'd Versions by Target
+**Histograms of Continuous Features and Their Box-Cox'd Versions by Target**
 ```python
 # Plot original and boxcox'd distributions to each other and against num
 # Create list of boxcox'd variables and their originals